 The borage herb is a member of the Boraginaceae family and its scientific name is Borago officinalis.
-This annual herb is also commonly known as starflower, bee borage and bugloss.
-The borage herb is native to the Mediterranean region but it is now cultivated in many other parts of the world.

 It is an annual, self seeding plant that has many leafy branches of hollow stems covered with stiff, white hairs.
 It is native to Europe, Asia Minor and Africa.
 It was naturalized in Great Britain and is widely cultivated in North America.